golang/proposal/design/45713-workspace.md

 replace golang.org/x/tools  => ../
 ```

-This `replace` can be removed and replaced with a `go.work` file in the top
+This `replace` can be removed and replaced with a `go.work` file that includes
-level of the `golang.org/x/tools` repo that includes both modules:
+both modules in the directory above the checkout of the `golang.org/x/tools`
 ```
 // golang.org/x/tools/go.work
 go 1.17

 directory (
-    .
+    ./tools
-    ./gopls
+    ./tools/gopls
 )
 ```